neilyio/ultra-scroll/README.md

 > [!IMPORTANT]
 > **Your Help Needed!** While `ultra-scroll` works out of the box for
 > most people, it's impossible to test all combinations of systems and
-> hardware, so please take a moment to report your smooth-scrolling
+> hardware, so please take a moment to [report your smooth-scrolling
-> experiences: \#18.
+> experiences](../../issues/18).

 ### Installation